anfederman/breadcrumb_learn/breadcrumb/before_arrival.md

 # If You Don't Have Your Robot Yet

-Breadcrumb is controlled by a Raspberry Pi 3 or 4.
+Breadcrumb is optimized to run on a Raspberry Pi 3 or 4.
-If you have one of these (especially if you have a camera for it), there are numerous things you can profitably do by running the Ubiquity software on your Pi.
-It is as though you were running a robot with no motors.
+If you have one (especially if you have Pi Camera for it), there are numerous things you can do easily*, even if you don't have one of out Magni Robots.
+It would be possible to run our software on other platforms, but it would take a lot of effort to edit the various parameters.

 * You can install our virtual machine on your workstation.
 It can be [downloaded](https://downloads.ubiquityrobotics.com/) from the Ubiquity Robotics site.
 It has ROS already installed.

 --or, if you have a machine running Ubuntu 16.04 --
 * You can set up ROS on your workstation.
 The ROS site gives full instructions.
+By the time yu read this, we may have already migrated to a Noetic version of the softwate.

 * You can connect the Pi to your workstation directly.
 See the [instructions](https://ubiquityrobotics.github.io/learn/connecting).